Eric Jansson: Murder

 Three Swedish immigrant men had arrived from New Orleans in late 1848.
-While two soon left, one, named John Root, remained in the colony and in November 1849 married Jansson's cousin and ward, Charlotta Louisa Root (known as "Lotta").
+While two soon left, a man named John Root remained in the colony and in November 1849 married Jansson's cousin and ward, Charlotta Louisa Root (known as "Lotta").
 Soon thereafter, Root become disaffected with the commune and wanted to leave Bishop Hill, but the other colonists prevented him from taking his family along.
 Moreover, Jansson had inserted a phrase in the marriage contract which specifically allowed Lotta the choice whether to leave, and she refused to accompany Root.
 On March 2, 1850, Root and another man kidnapped Lotta and her newborn son, but twelve Janssonists pursued them and brought Lotta back.
-Root then turned to the courts, and again kidnapped her as she arrived at the local Henry County courthouse in Cambridge, Illinois, as a witness, and took her to Chicago.
+Root then turned to the courts, and again kidnapped her as she arrived at the local Henry County courthouse in Cambridge, Illinois as a witness and took her to Chicago.
 Her sister Caroline got word that Lotta and the baby were at her house to Jansson, and their brother Jan rescued the mother and baby and brought them back to Bishop Hill voluntarily.
 Root tried another kidnapping on March 26, 1850, this time recruiting some brother Masons from Cambridge as assistants, but they left Bishop Hill empty-handed because Jansson hid Lotta and the baby, and ultimately fled with them across the Mississippi River to St. Louis, where he took a job as a flour salesman.

 On May 12, 1850, followers listened to Jansson preach a sermon about a scriptural phrase in which Jesus prophesied about soon drinking in his Father's kingdom.
 The next day, May 13, 1850, while Jansson chatted with the Henry County Clerk at the Cambridge courthouse, Root ran up the stairs and into the courtroom, then shot and killed Jansson.
 Although some followers expected Jansson to rise on the third day, he did not, and the colony reconciled itself to his death.

-John Root was charged and convicted of manslaughter, but was released after serving just one year in prison before securing a pardon, but dying soon thereafter.
+Root was charged and convicted of manslaughter, but was released after serving just one year in prison before securing a pardon, but died soon thereafter.